Episcopal Renewable Energy Proposal

 Turkey Point Nuclear Power Plant

 Let’s assume that the replacement is to come from nuclear power.
 A large nuclear reactor, such as one of those at the Turkey Point plant in Florida, has a generating capacity of about 802 MW.
 Therefore, we need (2.38 * 10EXP(6)/802) new reactors to be built and commissioned during the next 30 years.
 This means that, in round numbers, 3,000 new reactors are needed, or 100 per year, i.e., two per week.
-Currently, the United States has about 104 operating nuclear power plants, so the number of plants would have to increase by a factor of 30.
+Currently, the United States has about 104 operating nuclear power plants, so we would have to duplicate the entire fleet every year.
 (If we assume that energy usage increases by 2% per annum then, over a period of 30 years, 5,400 reactors will be needed.)

 Calculations such as these show that many of the “green goals” espoused in policy proposals such as the one that started this post are not close to being realistic.
-Even if the calculation is “off” by a factor of two, the result is the same — we cannot meet the goals of the Episcopal policy statement using nuclear power within the time constraints provided.
+Even if the calculation is “off” by a factor of two or three or five, the result is the same — we cannot meet the goals of the Episcopal policy statement using nuclear power within the time constraints provided.

 A similar calculation for solar and wind reaches similar conclusions.
 Indeed, the conclusions are worse because fossil-fuel capacity is required to fill in the gaps when these intermittent sources are not providing power at the time that it is needed.
 Moreover, because their energy density is so low, immense amounts of land will be needed for the solar and wind farms, and for the transmission lines that will take the power to the customers.

 The point of calculations such as these is not to throw cold water on alternative energy projects.
 They are needed, and they deserve out full support.
 But they are not going to come close to meeting all of our energy needs in the specified time frame.
 The unfortunate reality is that the clause ‘without needing to make significant cuts in our energy consumption’ needs to be removed from the Policy Statement.
 The Policy Statement then becomes,